Karmandeep108Kaur/daily_exp/README.md

-if# My 15-days Training Journey
+# My 15-days Training Journey
 ---
 ## Day-1
 - To begin with, we all gathered in the college auditorium at 8:30 sharp with great enthusiasm, where our department faculty members explained the following